cairo-book/cairo-book/src/ch204-01-how-builtins-work.md

 A validation property defines constraints a value must hold to be asserted in a cell of a builtin segment.

-For example, the _output_ builtin only accepts felts.
+For example, the _Output_ builtin only accepts felts.
 Trying to assert a relocatable to one of its cells would make the Cairo VM throw.